Coroner identifies pedestrian fatally struck by two vehicles

 According to the coroner, the cause of death was blunt force trauma and it has been ruled accidental.

-According to police, the drivers of both vehicles stopped after the accident.
-Both drivers also were cooperating with investigators.
+According to police, the drivers of both vehicles stopped after the accident, and cooperated with investigators.

 For news delivered right to you, subscribe to JET 24/FOX 66/YourErie.com’s breaking, daily news & severe weather email lists